2026 NFL conference championship game picks, AI-generated score predictions, bets

 SportsLine AI evaluated the 2026 NFL championship game odds and revealed its NFL score predictions and best NFL picks

 A trip to Super Bowl LX will be on the line Sunday with both the AFC and NFC Championship Games.
 In the AFC, Drake Maye and the New England Patriots take on backup quarterback Jarrett Stidham and the Denver Broncos, after Bo Nix had his season come to an end with an ankle injury.
 In the NFC, Matthew Stafford and the Los Angeles Rams will battle Sam Darnold and the Seattle Seahawks.
-New England enters the AFC title game as a 5.5-point favorite at DraftKings Sportsbook with the over/under at 42.5.
-Seattle, meanwhile, is a 2.5-point home favorite for the NFC Championship, with the total at 47.5.
+New England enters the AFC title game as a 4.5-point favorite at DraftKings Sportsbook after opening as 5.5-point favorites.
+Seattle, meanwhile, is a 2.5-point home favorite for the NFC Championship, with the total at 46.5.

 Denver and New England are the top two seeds in the AFC.
 The Rams and Seahawks split a pair of games this season both straight up and against the spread.
 Who should you consider for the conference championship game NFL bets and playoff predictions?
 Before making any 2026 NFL championship game picks or NFL score predictions, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.